rancher/docs/content/rancher/v2.x/en/cluster-admin/editing-clusters/_index.md

 For RKE v0.1.8+, the `ingress-nginx` YAML does not contain an upgrade policy, which makes the update strategy `RollingUpdate` by default.
 This policy allows the daemonset to restart the pods.

-For RKE prior to v0.1.8, the `updateStrategy` directive in the `ingress-nginx` YAML is set to `OnDelete.` In that case, you will need to delete these pods to get the correct version for your deployment.
+For RKE prior to v0.1.8, the `updateStrategy` directive in the `ingress-nginx` YAML was set to `OnDelete` because RKE did not yet support updating ingress and addons.
+In that case, you will need to delete these pods to get the correct version for your deployment.

 ### Adding a Pod Security Policy